-WordPress developer is very easy to find and hire.
+WP developer is very easy to find and hire.
 The number of Joomla developers is relatively very low.
 You will need time for finding a developer if your priority is Joomla.

 Perhaps the most critical aspect of a website is security.